tamthaopham/learningpython/README.md

 everything in python is an object

-import module_name  # imports module but you still have to refer to the module_name when calling its functions, e.g. module_name.function_name()
+import module_name  # imports module (in the same directory, no .py extension) but you still have to refer to the module_name when calling its functions, e.g. module_name.function_name()

 from module_name import *    # imports all functions and you no longer have to refer to module_name when calling its functions, e.g. function_name()

 import module_name as mdl_nm    # use as to give modules an alias when importing e.g. mdl_nm.randint(0,10)

+classes don't interfere with each other, while with modules, when you import there is generally only one for the entire program

+instead of importing, you INSTANTIATE a class, to get what is called an object, e.g. thing = MyStuff()    # where MyStuff is a class thing.apple() print(thing.tangerine)

+you can automatically INITIALIZE an object of a class, e.g. def __init__(self):
+      self.tangerine = "And now a thousand years in-between"  # self is the empty object made by Python

+functions in classes need to be passed self

+dir()    # used to find out which names (relevant attributes) a module defines (but not built-in functions & variables, returns a sorted list of strings

 Variables & Types